Evansdoor/pyKoL_3.x/README.md

 To run the test suite:

 ## Major fixes
-1. Move of KoL to HTTPS now working.
+1. Code update for the move of KoL to HTTPS now working.
-2. Move to [AWS](https://www.aws.com/) now working.
+2. Regexes update for the move to [AWS](https://www.aws.com/) now working for tested calls.

 ## Current Issues
 1. No upload of files yet.